Wu Bangguo: Early life

-Political life
+Political career

 Wu's work in electronics companies earned him a tenure in the city's upper echelons of power.
 He became part of the Standing Committee of the Shanghai party committee in 1983, effectively becoming part of Shanghai's political inner circle, and was put in charge of work related to science and technology.
-Between 1985 and 1991, Wu was elevated to Deputy secretary of the CPC Shanghai Municipal Committee, and subsequently as CCP party secretary of Shanghai, the city's first-in-charge.
+During this time, he worked with Jiang Zemin, who was mayor and later the CCP secretary of the city.
+Between 1985 and 1991, Wu was elevated to CCP deputy secretary of Shanghai, and subsequently as CCP secretary of Shanghai, succeeding Jiang.
+During his tenure in Shanghai, he was seen as the official most responsible for developing the Pudong New Area.

 As Shanghai's political and economic stature grew due to economic reforms, Wu gained a seat on the Politburo of the Chinese Communist Party, China's ruling council, in 1992.
-He was subsequently elevated to Vice-Premier of the State Council in 1995 under Premier Li Peng, where he served in a portfolio dealing with industry and reforming state-owned enterprises, ranking third.
-He continued as Vice-Premier under Zhu Rongji, and served as the role until the 2003 National People's Congress.
+He was subsequently appointed the third-ranking vice premier in 1995 under premier Li Peng.
+During this period, he served in a portfolio dealing with industry and reforming state-owned enterprises, and also oversaw the Three Gorges Dam.
+He continued as vice premier under Zhu Rongji, and served as the role until 2003.

-At the 16th Party Congress in November 2002, Wu entered the highest power elite in the country, ranking second in the Politburo Standing Committee of the Chinese Communist Party, only under then general secretary Hu Jintao.
-Since 2003, he has served as the Chairman of the Standing Committee of the National People's Congress of the People's Republic of China, a position which is roughly equivalent to that of a Speaker of a legislative assembly.
-At the 11th National People's Congress, he was re-elected as Chairman of the NPC Standing Committee on 15 March 2008.
-In his capacity as NPCSC chair, Wu delivers an annual address each year at the National People's Congress sessions in March.
-These speeches have always noted that China will not adopt multiparty democracy, separation of powers, or a federal system.